soveran/cuba/README.markdown

 Description
 -----------

-Cuba is a microframework for web development heavily inspired by [Rum][rum], a tiny but powerful mapper for [Rack][rack] applications.
+Cuba is a microframework for web development originally inspired by [Rum][rum], a tiny but powerful mapper for [Rack][rack] applications.

 It integrates many templates via [Tilt][tilt], and testing via